 - a practical legal training program – the Graduate Diploma of Legal Practice

-Upon successful completion of the Graduate Diploma of Legal Practice, you are able to apply to be admitted to practice anywhere in Australia.
+Upon successful completion of the Graduate Diploma of Legal Practice, you are able to apply for direct admission in any state/territory excluding South Australia.

 Step-by-step details about being admitted to practice are available on our Admission to Practice - steps page in our Current Students section.